Member of the Sydney Institute of Marine Sciences (SIMS)

 Jerom Stocks (PhD) – Ecology and population structure of rock blackfish (Girella elevata) across a latitudinal gradient (principal supervisor: Prof Iain Suthers)

-Nigel Coombes (Honours candidate) - Impacts of herbivores on crayweed restoration success (jointly supervised by Dr Ezequiel Marzinelli)
+Nigel Coombes (BSc Honours 2015) - Impacts of herbivores on crayweed restoration success (jointly supervised by Dr Ezequiel Marzinelli)

 Kieren Searle (BSc Honours, 2014) – Surgeonfish on the move and the tropicalisation of temperate marine ecosystems